Employment and Discrimination Tribunal (Jersey) Regulations 2014

 2 The Jersey Employment and Discrimination Tribunal

-(1) The Tribunal shall consist of the following members –
+(1) The Tribunal must consist of the following members –

-(a) a Chairman, being a person who holds a qualification in law and who is appointed to hold the office of Chairman of the Tribunal in accordance with Regulation 3;
+(a) a chair, being a person who holds a qualification in law and who is appointed to hold the office of chair of the Tribunal in accordance with Regulation 3;

-(b) at least one and not more than 5 Deputy Chairmen, being persons who hold a qualification in law and who are appointed to hold the office of Deputy Chairman of the Tribunal in accordance with Regulation 3;
+(b) at least one and not more than 5 deputy chairs, being persons who hold a qualification in law and who are appointed to hold the office of deputy chair of the Tribunal in accordance with Regulation 3;

-(3) A person shall serve as a member in respect of not more than one of the categories listed in paragraph (1).
+(3) A person must not serve as a member in respect of more than 1 category listed in paragraph (1) at the same time.[4]

 3 Appointment of members

-(1) The members of the Tribunal shall be appointed to hold the offices specified in paragraph (2), in accordance with this Regulation.
+(1) The Minister must appoint individuals as members of the Tribunal to hold the offices of –

 (2) For the purposes of Part 4 of the Employment of States of Jersey Employees (Jersey) Law 2005 (the “2005 Law”) –

-(a) the office of Chairman of the Tribunal shall be a senior States’ office prescribed under Article 16(1) of the 2005 Law;
+(a) the office of chair of the Tribunal is a senior States’ office prescribed under Article 16(1) of the 2005 Law;

 (b) the offices of –

-(c) the holders from time to time of the office of Chairman of the Tribunal, Deputy Chairman of the Tribunal or Lay Member of the Tribunal are prescribed to be States’ appointees under Article 15(3) of the 2005 Law.
+(c) the holders from time to time of the office of chair of the Tribunal, deputy chair of the Tribunal or lay member of the Tribunal are prescribed to be States’ appointees under Article 15(3) of the 2005 Law.[7]

-(3) The recruitment of members with the qualification, knowledge or experience of, or interest in the matters specified in Regulation 2, shall be overseen by the Jersey Appointments Commission, and conducted in accordance with the guidelines produced by the Commission under Article 24 of the 2005 Law.
+(3) The recruitment of members of the Tribunal must be overseen by the Jersey Appointments Commission, and conducted in accordance with the guidelines produced by the Commission under Article 24 of the 2005 Law.[8]

 4 Oath of member